Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/first_steps/when_to_stop.rst

 Using an AbstractStoppingCriterion
 ++++++++++++++++++++++++++++++++++

-We want to use a feed-forward neural network with one hidden layer and 2 output neurons for classification, and train it under three different stopping criteria: a fixed number of iterations, progress on the training error, and progress on a validation set.
-To facilitate our experiments, we create one single, local, auxiliary function that takes an ``AbstractStoppingCriterion`` -- the base class of all stopping criteria -- as an argument and creates as well as trains such a neural network under that abstract stopping criterion.
+We want to use a feed-forward neural network with one hidden layer and two output neurons for classification, and train it under three different stopping criteria: a fixed number of iterations, progress on the training error, and progress on a validation set.
+To facilitate our experiments, we create one single, local, auxiliary function that takes an ``AbstractStoppingCriterion`` -- the base class of all stopping criteria -- as an argument.
+This auxiliary function creates and trains a neural network using the abstract stopping criterion.
 In addition, instead of manually and explicitly coding an optimization loop as in the previous examples, we use a so-called ``OptimizationTrainer`` that encapsulates the entire training process given an ObjectiveFunction, Optimizer, and StoppingCriterion.